raspberrypilearning/scratch-3d-science/en/step_1.md

 ![animation of four potential projects, showing a constellation, a thunder cloud, an angler fish and a disco](images/showcase.gif)

+Anglerfish by Jess Smith, in the [Sea Creatures Collection](https://thenounproject.com/spess.22/collection/sea-creatures)
 --- /no-print ---

 --- print-only ---

-![four potential projects, showing a constellation, a thunder cloud, an angler fish and a disco](images/showcase.png)
+![four potential projects, showing a constellation, a thunder cloud, an angler fish and a disco](images/showcase.png) Anglerfish by Jess Smith, in the [Sea Creatures Collection](https://thenounproject.com/spess.22/collection/sea-creatures)
 --- /print-only ---

 --- collapse ---